Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Experiments

-The SODA10M dataset is a large-scale 2D self/semi-supervised object detection dataset specifically designed for autonomous driving.
+The SODA10M dataset is a large-scale self/semi-supervised object detection dataset for autonomous driving.
 It comprises 10 million unlabeled images and 20,000 labeled images with 6 representative object categories.
-The dataset's distribution is graphically represented in Fig. \ref{fig:counts} upon examination, showing that the dataset exhibits an imbalanced categorization. \textit{Car} constitute a significant proportion, representing 55\% of the total dataset.
-Conversely, \textit{Tricycle} comprise a minuscule fraction, accounting for only 0.3\% of the overall data.
+The dataset's distribution is graphically represented in Fig. \ref{fig:counts} upon examination, showing that the dataset exhibits an imbalanced categorization. \textit{Car} constitutes a significant proportion, representing 55\% of the total dataset.
+Conversely, \textit{Tricycle} comprises a minuscule fraction, accounting for only 0.3\% of the overall data.